-PrepWork (2.5% = 5 pts.) (see the Wiki Assignments page for more information):
+Team Reports (3% = 6 pts.) (see the Wiki Assignments page for more information)

-Team Plan: A topic/issue/focus note, timeline & list of who-does-what, and contingency plan

-Team Analysis: What did different disciplines add to the project?
+Team Plan: A topic/issue/focus note, timeline & list of who-does-what, and contingency plan Discipline Map: A textual and/or visual representation of how team members' disciplines interact Team Analysis: What did different disciplines add to the project?
 What other writing problems got solved?
-Individual Report: Teamwork evaluation paragraph(s), table of actions, and participation pie chart